Models

 • options See the Backends section for information on configuration

-• store Returns a Racer store instance
+• backend Returns a Racer backend instance

 Methods

-middleware = store.modelMiddleware()
+middleware = backend.modelMiddleware()

-• middleware Returns a connect middleware function
+• middleware Returns an Express-compatible middleware function

 Table of contents